Linguistics575/unlocking-text-main/util/scripts/readme.md

 ### The Condor Command File
 Since scanning a 500-page document could possibly take as much as four hours to complete, it is best to run the scanning utility on Condor so that it runs in the background.
 This cuts down on overuse of the server and lets you do other work while the scan is taking place.

-In the directory, you can see a sample SCAN_ALL.cmd file.
+In the directory, you can see a sample BATCH_SCAN_PDF.sample.cmd file.
 This provides the instructions to Condor to let it know what to do.
 To scan the documents you are interseted in, you need to modify the "arguments" setting in the file.
 An example looks like this:

 ```